Alpha-Fetoprotein (Amniotic Fluid)

 What is this test?

-Amniotic fluid is the liquid that protects and feeds your fetus during pregnancy.
+Amniotic fluid is the liquid that protects and feeds your baby during pregnancy.
+When

-When a developing baby has open neural tube defect, it often causes a high level of
+a developing baby has open neural tube defect, it often causes a high level of alpha-fetoprotein

 Why do I need this test?